matdombrock/EsoBinaria/README.md

 ```

 ### XNOR
-This operator tile outputs true if an even number of its inputs are true (including zero); otherwise, it outputs false.
-It is the inverse of the XOR tile and can have two or more inputs.

 ![xnor tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-xnor.png)

+The XNOR tile outputs true if an even number of its inputs are true (including zero); otherwise, it outputs false.
+It is the inverse of the XOR tile.
+It can have two or more inputs.

 Examples:
 ```c